Skip to content

 • Online extraction of an archive

-• Generating a listing the first time a ZIP archive preview opens
+• Generating a listing the first time an archive preview opens

 If the site later adds other background file tasks, they will appear here in the same way.